jake-knerr/jakes-dictionary/src/dictionary.md

 a C++ concept, they are similar to collections.

+#### Containerization, Containers

+a type of software that includes the code, dependencies, and operating system necessary to run an application and allows for portability between different computing environments.

+Containers are similar to traditional virtual machines.
+The difference is that containers virtualize at the operating system level rather than down to the hardware layer.

 #### Containment

 a type of object composition that stores several instances of the composited data type.